 In 2011 the WJF produced the world's first juggling competition live telecast on ESPN 3 and did it again in August of 2012 at WJF 8.

-If you would like to support the WJF, please visit our support page for ways you can help out.
+If you would like to support the WJF, please visit our donations page for ways you can help out.